Cesartwothousands/Cesartwothousands/README.md

 # Hello GitHub 👋

-I'm *Zihan* an senior students from NUIST, you can call me Cesar.
+I'm _Zihan_ a first year graduate student in Rutgers University-New Brunswick Computer Science, you can call me _Cesar_.

+I graduate from Changwang School of Honors in Nanjing University of Information Science & Technology(NUIST), I earned Bachelor of Engineering in a joint program with University of Chinese Academy of Sciences, major in Telecommunication Engineering.

 If you have any questions about my work, please feel free to contact me.

 ## Education📚

+- Rutgers, The State University of New Jersey, New Brunswick, United States

+  Major in Computer Science

 - Nanjing University of Information Science & Technology(NUIST), Nanjing, China